 Earth Day has the ability to make believers out of non-believers.
 For those not on board with green living, Earth Day can possibly make a difference by bringing green issues more out in the open.
 In fact this may be the one time of year that earth-related issues are pulled fourth and pushed at people in a very significant way.
 If Earth Day educates and changes one life or one family for the long term, then it’s a good deal.

-Earth Day has the ability to hit kids hard.
-Schools rally around Earth Day with glee; and while personally I feel earth issues should be part of every school’s curriculum year round, I appreciate the effort.
-Kids are very susceptible to green living issues, so giving them a massive hit in April can’t hurt.
+Earth Day is big with kids.
+Schools rally around Earth Day with glee.
+Personally, I feel earth issues should be part of every school’s curriculum year round, but I appreciate the extra April effort.
+Kids are susceptible to green living issues, so giving them a massive hit in April can’t hurt.

-There are usually many cool Earth Day events going on during the month and on April 22.
-April brings about plenty of eco-minded fun for you, your family and friends.
+There are usually many cool Earth Day events going on during the month and on April 22, so there’s plenty of eco-minded fun for you, your family and friends.

 Now for some Earth Day cons:

-I know it’s such a cliché but I do believe in that, “Make it Earth Day every day” saying.
-I really hate the whole let’s celebrate green ONE day out of the year deal.
-I believe we can do much better.
+I know it’s a cliché but I do believe in, “Make it Earth Day every day.”
+I don’t like the whole let’s celebrate green ONE day out of the year deal.
+We can do much better.